theksmith/Steering-Wheel-Interface/readme.md

 Android device with a vehicle bus using inexpensive ELM327/ELM329 based OBDII scan tools.

-*This is NOT an OBDII or "code reader" type application!* A scan tool is used only to provide the interface to other vehicle buses that use OBDII compatible protocols.
+This is NOT an OBDII or "code reader" type application!
+A scan tool is used only to provide the interface to other vehicle buses that happen to also use OBDII standard protocols (SAE J1850 PWM, SAE J1850 VPW, ISO 9141-2, ISO 14230-4 KWP2000, ISO 15765-4 CAN-BUS).

 The project was set up to be extensible.
 Adding support for BlueTooth based scan tools and other bus protocols is the logical next step.